andr3wmac/IronMogFF7/README.md

   <img src="resources/logo.png?raw=true" alt="IronMog FF7 Logo" title="IronMog FF7 Logo">
 </p>

-Inspired by IronMon and IronMario 64, IronMog FF7 is a modification for Final Fantasy 7 (PS1, emulator only) that combines a randomizer with a difficult ruleset to create a new challange.
+Drawing inspiration from IronMon and IronMario 64, IronMog FF7 is a specialized mod for the PlayStation 1 version of Final Fantasy VII (designed for use with emulators).
+It combines a randomizer with specific gameplay restrictions to provide a fresh, challenging experience.

-The mod is currently in beta and the official IronMog challenge in not yet defined.
-For now it only functions as a flexible challenge randomizer until enough testing is done to come to a consensus on the official ruleset for the challenge.
+The mod is currently in beta, and the official "IronMog" challenge rules are still being developed.
+Until the community reaches a consensus on a standard ruleset, the mod serves as a flexible randomizer for players looking to create their own custom challenges.

+# Features
+The mod allows you to enforce restrictions such as no limit breaks, no summons, no escapes, etc. It can also randomize boss attributes, encounters, items, materia, shops, and more.

+For a comprehensive breakdown of all available options, please visit the [Features wiki page](http://www.google.ca).

 # Requirements
 - Windows
 - PS1 Emulator (DuckStation or BizHawk recommended)
 - Final Fantasy VII US NTSC (SCUS-94163)

-For now it's recommended to configure your emulator with default settings and avoid enabling things like Runahead.
-It's also not recommended to use emulator features such as Fast Forward, or Rewind.
+To ensure the best experience with the mod, please use your emulator's default settings.
+We specifically recommend avoiding features like Runahead, as they may conflict with the mod's internal logic.

+Fast Forward and Rewind are also known to cause issues and should be avoided, but Save States are fully supported and do not interfere with the mod’s functions.

 # How to Play
-- Download the latest IronMog FF7 build from the Releases page
+- **Download**: Get the latest version of IronMog FF7 from the [Releases](https://github.com/andr3wmac/IronMogFF7/releases) page.
-- Open your emulator (DuckStation or BizHawk) and load Final Fantasy VII
+- **Launch Game**: Open your emulator (DuckStation or BizHawk) and load Final Fantasy VII.
-- Open IronMogFF7.exe
-- Wait until game is at the main menu
+- **Prepare**: Wait until the game reaches the Main Menu.
+- **Run Mod**: Open IronMogFF7.exe.
-- Select your emulator type, configure your settings, and press Connect
+- **Connect**: Select your emulator type, adjust your settings, and click Connect.
-- Once the light turns green you can start a new game
+- **Start**: Once the status light turns green, you are ready to start a New Game.

+To use an emulator other than DuckStation or BizHawk you must determine the memory address for the PS1 RAM and then select Custom under emulator and enter the address, then connect.

 # Music Randomization
-Music randomization works by muting the in-game music and then selecting and playing a random mp3 from a folder thats associated with the song the game is currently playing.
-Due to copyright issues the mp3s are not included in this repository nor are they in release files.
-Instead, a python script is provided that can download, process, and build the music folder featuring songs from Final Fantasy VI, VII, VIII, and XI.
+To provide music randomization, the mod mutes the original in-game music and plays a random MP3 from a designated folder mapped to that specific game track.

+Please note: Due to copyright restrictions, the MP3 files are not included in the repository or release files.
+Instead, we provide a Python script that automatically downloads and processes tracks from Final Fantasy VI, VII, VIII, and IX to build the curated music folder.

+You can find the instructions for this script [here](http://www.temp.com).

 # How to Build
 Currently only Windows platforms are supported and Microsoft Visual Studio 2022 is recommended.